 Coty appoints Chairman Peter Harf as CEO

-June 1 (Reuters) - Cosmetics maker Coty Inc COTY.N said on Monday it has appointed Chairman Peter Harf as the chief executive officer of the company, its fourth in as many years, as it tries to turn around its business.
+June 1 (Reuters) - Cosmetics maker Coty Inc COTY.N on Monday appointed its Chairman Peter Harf as the chief executive officer of the company, replacing Pierre Laubies, who stepped down after less than two years in the job.

-Coty also confirmed its deal with KKR for its professional and retail hair business, including the Wella, Clairol, OPI and ghd brands, valuing the businesses at $4.3 billion on a cash- and debt-free basis.
+Shares of the company rose 6% before the bell after it also said it had signed a deal with investment firm KKR for a majority stake in its professional and retail hair business, including Wella, Clairol and OPI brands.

+Jimmy Choo boss Pierre Denis, who was set to replace Laubies after his departure in May, will not take up an executive position, and has also resigned from the company's board, Coty said.

 (Reporting by Praveen Paramasivam in Bengaluru; Editing by Aditya Soni)